Learning Python from Scratch – What I Wish Someone Told Me

 Variables and data types: strings, integers, floats, booleans.
 How to create them, how to convert between them, what happens when you add a string to an integer (an error) versus what happens when you multiply a string by an integer (it repeats).

 Lists, dictionaries, and tuples: the three fundamental data structures.
 Lists are ordered and mutable.
 Dictionaries map keys to values.
 Tuples are ordered and immutable.
-You will use all three in almost every Python program you write.
+You’ll use all three in almost every Python program you write.

 Loops and conditionals: for loops iterate over sequences. while loops run until a condition is false. if/elif/else branches control flow.
 These are the building blocks of all program logic.